Program spotlight: Balkan, Eurasian and Central European Studies

 Specializations

 What is more, to enhance your curriculum, the program offers two specializations.
-Both analyse and integrate the political, societal, economic, and cultural developments in the region and address broad thematic issues such as governance, security, nationalism, and ethnopolitical conflicts.
+Both analyze and integrate the political, societal, economic, and cultural developments in the region and address broad thematic issues such as governance, security, nationalism, and ethnopolitical conflicts.
 They allow you to develop a blend of specialist area knowledge, analytical expertise, and language skills.

 Balkan and Central European Studies integrates the analysis of political, societal, economic and cultural developments in the Balkans and Central Europe, and seeks to place the interaction of these influences in a policy-relevant context.